Rapper Nipsey Hussle's killer is sentenced to 60 years to life in prison

 The killer of a celebrated Los Angeles rapper was sentenced Wednesday after a legal drama that dragged on for three years.

 Eric R. Holder Jr., 33, will likely remain in jail for the rest of his life for the murder of Nipsey Hussle.
-Hussle was a beloved figure in south LA who was killed in 2019 outside his clothing store.
+Hussle, born Airmiess Joseph Asghedom, was a Grammy-nominated rapper, entrepreneur and philanthropist who was fatally shot in 2019 outside the Marathon Clothing store he owned in South LA.
 He was 33 years old.

 Holder was sentenced to 50 years to life for his role in the killing as well as 10 years for shooting two other people that day.